Cancun in June Weather and Best Things to Do | What to Expect

 Is it too hot in Cancun in June?

-The air temperature can reach up to around 90 degrees in June, Paired with high humidity, which will make the heat index feel higher.
+The Cancun weather in June can reach up to around 90°F (32°C).
+Paired with high humidity (85%), the heat index can feel like 98°F.

-Thankfully, there is a nice ocean breeze that blows.
+However, there is a nice ocean breeze that blows, and the warm 82°F ocean is perfect for cooling off.
 June is a great time to refresh yourself and enjoy water activities.

-If you are prone to overheating, plan your non-water, outdoor activities for early in the morning or later evening.
+If you are prone to overheating, plan your non-water outdoor activities for early in the morning (6-10 AM) or later evening (after 6 PM).
+Adopt the local siesta and rest in air-conditioning during the hottest afternoon hours.

 Is it rainy in Cancun in June?

-June is one of the wettest months of the year.
-Thankfully, it is still uncommon for it to rain all day, every day.
+June is one of the wettest months of the year, averaging 7 inches (180mm) of rainfall.
+However, it is still uncommon for it to rain all day, every day.

-It is more common that a beautiful, sunny day will be interrupted by a strong, but short-lived rain shower before the sun comes back out.
+It is more common that a beautiful, sunny day will be interrupted by a strong, but short-lived rain shower (15-30 minutes) before the sun comes back out.
+Rain typically occurs in late afternoon (4-6 PM).

 Is it a good time to go to Cancun in June?